xonotic/xonotic/README.md

 **MD5**: 1bd46c1fb79aae42bb13e74f5a0ff46e
 **Package size**: 946M

+## Contributing

+We're currently looking for help in the following areas:

+- Modeling and texturing
+  - We're looking for someone with texturing skills to paint new glowy skins for our player models
+- Documentation
+  - Some of it is still scattered in [Docs](https://gitlab.com/xonotic/xonotic/tree/master/Docs) instead of being on our [wiki](https://gitlab.com/xonotic/xonotic/wikis/home)
+  - Some [wiki](https://gitlab.com/xonotic/xonotic/wikis/home) pages are slightly out of date or contain links to empty pages
+  - Fixing typos everywhere and anywhere - attention to detail is important to make a good impression on potential players
+  - Even if you're new, just letting us know what you're struggling with helps so we can focus on improving those areas first
+- Testing
+  - If you're running a server or play off-line often, please consider using the autobuild or git versions to help us find bugs

 ## Developing

-To install from git, [follow this guide](https://gitlab.com/xonotic/xonotic/wikis/Repository_Access).
+To compile the latest version from git, [follow this guide](https://gitlab.com/xonotic/xonotic/wikis/Repository_Access).
 Learn more about the [directory structure here](https://gitlab.com/xonotic/xonotic/wikis/Git), or check out [our project page on GitLab](https://gitlab.com/groups/xonotic) to see development activity and code ([xonotic-data](https://gitlab.com/xonotic/xonotic-data.pk3dir) is where most development takes place).

 ## Community